LRT Line 6: First Line 6 proposal

-The first mention of a separate LRT Line 6 in Cavite was when then-president Benigno Aquino III approved the construction of the LRT Line 6 in Cavite after a National Economic and Development Authority board meeting on September 6, 2015.
-The project would have cost an estimated PHP64 billion or US$1.42 billion.
-In December of that year, the Department of Transportation and Communications (later the Department of Transportation) started bidding by inviting interested firms to bid on the project.
-But there were repeatedly delays due to deadlines being extended several times in 2016.
+A separate LRT Line 6 in Cavite was approved by then-president Benigno Aquino III after a National Economic and Development Authority board meeting on September 6, 2015.
+The project was estimated to cost PHP64 billion or US$1.42 billion.
+In December 2015, the Department of Transportation and Communications, later the Department of Transportation, began the bidding process by inviting interested firms to bid on the project.
+However, the bidding process was repeatedly delayed in 2016 after deadlines were extended several times.